"Unfortunately many construction projects are completed late."

 Unfortunately many construction projects are completed late.
 Invariably this negatively impacts the contractor’s reputation and costs both the contractor and their customer money.
 Often the contractor has to pay penalties for finishing the project late and they incur additional costs to remain longer on the construction project.
 The customer receives access to their facility late and usually faces additional costs for supervising the project for a longer period. #constructiondelays

-A well prepared schedule which is regularly updated allows us to detect early when a project is running late.
+A well-prepared construction schedule which is regularly updated allows us to detect early when a construction project is running late.
+The Good, the Bad, and the Ugly of Construction Project Schedules.
 When we fall behind, the normal course of action is for the contractor to place more resources on the project or work extended hours in the hope of catching the lost time up.
-Unfortunately this doesn’t always help as the true cause of the slippage hasn’t been uncovered.
-In fact adding more people or resources to the project may even add to congestion making the problem worse – especially if they aren’t the right resources.
+Unfortunately, this doesn’t always help as the true cause of the slippage hasn’t been uncovered.
+In fact adding more people or resources to the construction project may even add to congestion making the problem worse – especially if they aren’t the right resources.

-Usually the longer the problem persists the worse the schedule slippage becomes and the less time remains to catch-up the lost time.
+Usually, the longer the problem persists the worse the schedule slippage becomes, and the less time remains to catch-up the lost time on the construction project.

 When schedule slippage is detected it’s important to uncover the real reasons and then take action to rectify the problems.
 Sometimes the cause may be a minor bottleneck which could be fixed with small adjustments to the running of the project.